Siamak-salimy/SingleCellWorkshop/README.md

 Dropseq VS 10X genomics ?
 In contrast to Drop-seq, where solid beads are used for RNA capture, 10X uses soft hydrogels containing oligos.
 These enable “single Poisson loading” leading to capture of >60% of input cells.
+ 10x single cell assays typically capture some freely floating transcripts during the droplet-based capture process, resulting in a low level of background RNA counts referred to as ambient RNA.